grantshandy/gid/README.md

 A simple command line interface for Google Tasks.

-It's not very polished and there are a couple of problems with it so maybe I'll come back to this at some point.
+It's not very polished and there are a couple of problems (namely being named almost identical to git) with it so maybe I'll come back to this at some point.

 ```
 ~ ❯ gid tasks add "Make Grocery List"